ngspipes/main/docs/ToolsRepository.md

  "description" : "Specifies the path to the input file 2 of paired mode."
 },
 ```
-**Example 3.13:**
+**Example 3.13: Trimmonatic arguments.**

 In the case of Trimmomatic command (please notice that Trimmomatic tool has only one command, with the same name), since  both arguments `inputFile` and `outputFile` are only required in the SINGLE END data, their property `isRequired` was set to false.

-With respect to the outputs, the Trimmomatic command description has the following:
+With respect to the outputs, the Trimmomatic command description has
+the outputs described as in Example 3.14.

 ```
 {